-Gheel provide services for people with autism in the greater Dublin and North Kildare region.
-We provide day, residential, supported living and outreach services for individuals with autism with the goal of maximising independence and enhancing quality of life.
-All of our programmes are tailored to recognise the neurodiversity of people with autism.
-Staff receive regular autism-specific person centred training and they are equipped with the knowledge and expertise to enable each individual they support to have positive and meaningful life experiences.
+Gheel champions and supports autistic people in the greater Dublin and North Kildare region.
+We provide day, residential, supported living and outreach services, with the goal of maximising independence and enhancing quality of life.
+All of our programmes are tailored to recognise the neurodiversity model, and co-operation with autistic people is a must!
+Staff receive regular autism-specific person centered training and they are equipped with the knowledge and expertise to enable each individual they support to have positive and meaningful life experiences.

 Our Committment to Quality